 - Essential fatty acids supplements help relieve symptoms in some dogs.

-- For dust mite allergies, wash the dog’s bed (even if it’s your bedspread) in hot water every other week or even weekly.
-If he’s allowed on furniture, put down a towel or blanket on furniture that you can wash in hot water.
+- For dust mite allergies, wash the dog’s bed, even if it’s your bedspread, in hot water every other week or even weekly.
+If your dog is allowed on furniture, put down a towel or blanket on furniture that you can wash in hot water.